olegantonyan/mpz/README.md

 ![image](https://raw.githubusercontent.com/olegantonyan/mpz/gh-pages/images/mpz-workflow.apng)

 If you like organizing your music in folders, then this player might be for you.
 It doesn't try to index all the files into a library, but rather treats your files and folders as the library and provides a convenient way to create playlists directly from folders.
-Similar to Foobar2000's Album List, but it's not an attempt to clone.
+Similar to Foobar2000's Album List, but not an attempt to clone it.

 More screenshots here: https://mpz-player.org